Mental Health Court

 Mental Health Court awards incentives for healthy, appropriate behavior and imposes sanctions for negative behavior.
 Participants who do not comply with the regulations and conditions of MHC may be subject to sanctions up to and including termination from Mental Health Court.

 Mental Health Court has been in session since June of 2007.
-All of the treatment team members volunteer their time to this rewarding Program.
 Visitors are welcome with prior authorization.
-Please contact Mental Health Court Director Blair Rowlett
+Please contact Mental Health Court Director Blair Rowlett.

 *Reduce the recidivism rates among people with mental health diagnoses.